 With the crisis creating a ‘reset’, there is an opportunity for leadership to harness the ‘power of team’, rather than just manage a work-group.

-The sporting metaphor is used in business to describe teams, but the structure of a business teams is often more like an axle with spokes than a sport team.
-This is a work group and is distinct from a team.
+The sporting metaphor is used in business to describe teams, but the structure of a business team is often more like an axle with spokes than a sports team.
+This is a workgroup and is distinct from a team.
 The key difference is that in a work-group, you have a leader/manager, forming an ‘axle’, who has individuals of similar or different roles (reports) directly reporting to them, creating the ‘spokes’.
 There is little or communication/collaboration between the reports or from the reports back to the leader.

 With an effective face-to-face or virtual team, there is this interdependent communication and collaboration.
 To achieve this, the leader needs to engage in 'Transformational Leadership'.